thesinghsec/HackingNotes101/Machines/AD/Holo.md

 |_  start_date: N/A
 ```
 - Navigating to the web portal on 10.200.112.31.
-> If failing to navigate make sure to edit proxy in browser.
+> If failing to navigate make sure to edit the proxy in the browser.
 - Alternatively, run cmd `google-chrome-stable --proxy-server="socks5://127.0.0.1:1080"`

 ![image](https://github.com/thesinghsec/HackingNotes101/assets/126919241/996a283e-421e-4695-a231-31a98cbe7e14)

-- Remember that we have fetched Data from MySQL server that has user Gurag.
+- Remember that we have fetched Data from a MySQL server that has user Gurag.
-- click on reset the pasword for user gurag.
+- click on reset the password for user gurag.

 ![image](https://github.com/thesinghsec/HackingNotes101/assets/126919241/6a9ce496-332d-4018-bf99-fcbb9c77409d)

-- We found vulnerability as the token is stored locally in browser.
+- We found a vulnerability as the token is stored locally in the browser.
-- Upon opening the developer tools and under Appplications > Storage > Cookies section in Chrome we found the token.
+- Upon opening the developer tools and under the Applications > Storage > Cookies section in Chrome we found the token.

 ![image](https://github.com/thesinghsec/HackingNotes101/assets/126919241/593582a0-eddf-4b88-88df-9675518a6a46)